dev-nazmulislam/javascript-short-note/README.md

 ### Variable

-Variable means a container that can store.
+> Variable means a container that can store.
 JavaScript has the functionality of variables that hold the data value and it can be changed anytime.
 In JavaScript, var, a reserved keyword is used to declare a variable.
 A variable must have a unique name.
 One can assign a value to a variable using equal to (=) operator when you declare it or before using it.

-JavaScript uses the keywords var, let and const to declare variables.
+> JavaScript uses the keywords var, let and const to declare variables.

+### JavaScript identifiers or Variable Name

 All JavaScript identifiers are case sensitive.
 Hyphens are not allowed in JavaScript.
 They are reserved for subtractions.
 Names can contain letters, digits, underscores, and dollar signs.